-TRANSCRIBED THROUGH: NWTC (4 Credits) - Math Trades 1 #10-804-101,

-2 credits; Math Trades 2 # 10-804-104, 2 credits
+TRANSCRIBED THROUGH: NWTC (4 Credits) - Vocational Math A #10-804-301, 2 credits; Vocational Math B # 10-804-302, 2 credits

 Recommended for technical/work bound students.
 This course is designed for students who are 1) in their last two years of high school and have completed Geometry and Algebra and 2) plan to attend a technical school.
-Areas of study will include computational and problem-solving skills with application to include a review of algebra, geometry, and statistics.
+Areas of study will include computational and problem-solving skills with application through hands-on projects to include a review of algebra, geometry, and statistics.
 A scientific calculator is recommended.
 This course transfers to both the welding and CNC programs at NWTC.

-ADVANCED ALGEBRA
+ALGEBRA 2